 In November 2017, Brianne received the Distinguished Lawyer Designation© from the Expert Network Noticed which is only conferred upon the Top 3% of Lawyers in the U.S. Noticed is a leading invitation only network for professionals who have contributed meaningfully to their field, and can demonstrate a distinct perspective on the future of their profession.
 The selection is based on a thorough multi-phase research and evaluation process, in order to select professionals who have demonstrated superior influence, leadership, reputation and knowledge.
 The Expert Network’s review includes, among other factors, scrutiny of education, training, certifications, professional achievements, disciplinary history, and review of organizations and publications including Martindale-Hubbell, Super Lawyers, Avvo and others.

 In 2017, Brianne was named as one of the 10 Best Attorneys by the American Institute of Personal Injury Attorneys.
+In 2018, Brianne was selected as America’s Top 100 High Stakes Litigators.

 As a lifelong athlete and former aerobics instructor, Brianne has always been particularly drawn to personal injury because of its capacity to improve upon the general health and well-being of her clients.
 In college, her first major was exercise physiology, and she has carried the passion of proper body function as a route to emotional and spiritual health with her ever since.
 Uniquely dedicated to the science and medicine behind her clients’ injuries, Brianne advocates for complete health in order to help her clients get back to what they love.